thrawn01/quartz-garden/content/posts/Solve Boring Problems Once, Then Stop Solving Them.md

 **Onboarding never ends**.
 New engineers can't transfer knowledge between teams because every team does things differently.
 Learning Team A's Kafka wrapper doesn't help you understand Team B's Kafka wrapper.
 The ORM patterns in one service don't apply to the repository patterns in another.

-**Incidents drag on.** When every service has different logging formats, different metric names, different error handling patterns - debugging becomes archaeology.
+**Incidents drag on.** When every service has different logging formats, different metric names, different error handling patterns; debugging becomes archaeology.
 You're not just finding the bug.
 You're first figuring out how this particular service handles database connections, how it logs errors, how it talks to downstream services.

 ## Building Consistency
 Golden paths aren't just about deployment pipelines and infrastructure.
 They're about building consistency.

 **Libraries that solve boring problems.** One multi-tenancy approach.
 One migration tool.
 One Kafka library.
 When the org picks these once, every team benefits from a single well-maintained solution.

-**Standard API patterns.** Pick REST, GraphQL, or gRPC - it almost doesn't matter which (ahem).
+**Standard API patterns.** Pick REST, GraphQL, or gRPC; it almost doesn't matter which (ahem).
 What matters is picking one (or a deliberate small set of one) and building tooling around it.
 Standard request/response formats.
 Standard error handling.
 Standard authentication patterns.
 Standard pagination.

-**Standard data access patterns.** Whether you choose ORMs or repositories or raw SQL - standardize it.
+**Standard data access patterns.** Whether you choose ORMs or repositories or raw SQL; standardize it.
 Standard connection management.
 Standard query logging.
 Standard transaction handling.
 When every service talks to databases the same way, you can build monitoring that actually works.

 **Standard observability.** This is where golden paths pay off most in production.
-Same structured logging format everywhere - not just "we all use JSON" but the same field names, the same context propagation, the same correlation IDs flowing through every request.
+Same structured logging format everywhere; not just "we all use JSON" but the same field names, the same context propagation, the same correlation IDs flowing through every request.
 Same metric naming conventions so your dashboards work across all services without customization.
 Same tracing instrumentation so you can follow a request from edge to database and back.

 When every service instruments the same way, you can ask arbitrary questions about production behavior. **"Show me all requests that touched this database table in the last hour"** becomes possible because every service records that information the same way. **"What changed between yesterday and today?"** becomes answerable because the data is comparable.